ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 where a faces universe would never support the action order in the universe done by its simulation being always sequential

+i think faces are the way our physics works where

+f: , g0 -> 0 -> 1, g1 -> 0, is always facing actions
+and that means f: g0 -> 0, g1 -> 1 -> 0, gets computed
+before f: , g0 -> 0 -> 1, g1 -> 0, because if not
+thermodynamics wouldn't work in this system

+so then,

+f0: g0 -> 0, g1 -> 1 -> 0 would get computed first

+f1: , g0 -> 0 -> 1, g1 -> 0 would get computed second

+in a system where f0 is forward physics. and f1 is negative physics.